molbal/llm-text-completion-finetune/README.md

 ## Step 6: Training and adapter
 **You will reach the following milestone after this step: A LoRA adapter**

-Then upload the training file `pipeline/step6-train.py` to the container filesystem's root (Just drag and drop on the filesystem) and you finally can begin training:
+Run the training file `pipeline/step6-train.py` and you finally can begin training:

 `python /step6-train.py --dataset molbal/horror-novel-chunks`